nh-server/switch-guide/docs/user_guide/modchip/index.md

 Patched Switch consoles (consoles produced after mid-2018) are immune to the fusee-gelee exploit in RCM.
 Attempting to inject a payload on a Patched console will be unsuccessful.

 Depending on your modchip's firmware, you may not be able to boot the console without a microSD card inserted.
 This means without a microSD inserted at all times, your Switch becomes *unusable*.
+The likelihood of the Switch becoming *unusable* is small, but still possible.
+To know if your modchip and its firmware support the bypassing of the firmware module `sdloader`, consult the "**About modchips and their firmware versions**" section below.

 If you do turn on your Switch without a microSD card inserted, you should end up at a splash screen saying something along the lines of `NO SD`.

-::: details About modchips and their firmware versions
+::: details About modchips and their firmware versions (Click to unfold)

 Some modchip firmwares (e.g., Spacecraft-NX, Hwfly-NX and the Picofly firmware) allow bypassing `sdloader` by holding one - or both - of the volume buttons during power-on, enabling normal boot without a microSD card.
 Not all modchips support manual firmware updates.